radareorg/radare2/README.md

 # Update

-To update Radare2 you don't need to uninstall or pull, just re-run:
+To update Radare2 system wide you don't need to uninstall or pull, just re-run:

 	$ sys/install.sh

+If you installed Radare2 in the home directory, just re-run:

+	$ sys/user.sh

 # Uninstall